Demmythetechie/alx-higher_level_programming/0x0B-python-input_output/README.md

-Task 3: This converts python object of list to json object using dumps which returns the json object as a string Task 4: This function converts json object to a python object returning it to a string Task 5: This function converts python object to json and then returns it to a file
+Task 3: This converts python object of list to json object using dumps which returns the json object as a string Task 4: This function converts json object to a python object returning it to a string Task 5: This function converts python object to json and then returns it to a file Task 6: This function converts json object to python object.
+Taking the python object from a file.
+The json object is returned to a string